How Slack got 34.3% women in their tech roles

 Who’s going to be brave enough to dive in first?

 Latest posts by Chloé Freslon

-- La discrimination positive en technologie: contre - 20 July 2020
+- La discrimination positive en technologie: contre - 20 juillet 2020

-- Pour la discrimination positive en technologie - 30 June 2020
+- Pour la discrimination positive en technologie - 30 juin 2020